 David Miller's Web Page

-Dear potential graduate students: please note that I do not take
+Dear potential graduate students: please note that I do take on new

 Ph.D. students (international and domestic) but typically only

-one a year.
-If you are interested in applying, be sure to
+students.
+If you are interested in applying, please visit

 contact me by email if you wish to get an early read on